 Year 2: 2, 5 and 10 times tables

-- Most children will start by learning their 2 times table.
-It will help with learning other tables and in maths more generally – for example, with the realisation that timesing by 2 is the same as doubling!
+We recommend that you start off by learning the 2 times table.
+The 2 times table makes a fantastic foundation-block for learning other tables and will come in handy in maths more generally.
+For example, your child will soon realise that multiplying by 2 is the same as doubling!

 Year 3: 3, 4, 6, 7, 8 and 9 times tables